mitmplay/rpc-apitest/README.md

 # RPC Apitest

-RPC Apitest - an Isomorphic way to test APIs, from Web, Browser Console or Nodejs Debugger. one of the key feature is authoring request with nested YAML templating. environment and default request can be define on the main/root template and shared that values across same namespace.
+RPC Apitest - an Isomorphic Rest-client to test API from Web, Nodejs or Browser Console.
+One of key feature is authoring request with YAML nested templating.
+Env. can be set on root template, next YAML nested can have opt. selection, either unique or multi-select, and before run/execution of request, opt. selection can be set if needed to override what template provide.
+The templating shared that values across same tree.

 # Installation
 ```js